danielharrell/SumLect2015/Lost_Idea_LA.md

 reflect another aspect of the problem.
 To recall St. John's way of doing this, in a liberal education you learn how to speak articulately, read attentively, reason effectively, think creatively.
-But are we we then to believe that you will be left speaking inarticulately, reading inattentively, reasoning ineffectively, or thinking uncreatively, if you choose another kind of education---say, to pursue a degree in computer programming?
+But are we we then to believe that you'll be left speaking inarticulately, reading inattentively, reasoning ineffectively, or thinking uncreatively, if you choose another kind of education---say, to pursue a degree in computer programming?
 This is doubtful.
 But if so, then